 Los Angeles Crime Rate Trends

-The city, by the numbers we publish each month: 114 neighborhoods, 10 incident categories, twelve months of trailing comparison.
+Data sourced from the Los Angeles Police Department (LAPD) Open Data portal and analyzed by Public Analyst.ai: 114 neighborhoods, 10 incident categories, twelve months of trailing comparison.
 Browse the rankings, scan the multi-year trends, or open a neighborhood-level breakdown.

 Los Angeles Crime Frequently Asked Questions